groupkilo/heroes_in_conference/README.md

 1. Add the model into the scene
 2. Increase the `ModelList` component of the `ModelViewer` object
 3. Add the model into the list (make sure it is the right index, as it needs to be the same as its index in the inventory)

+# Feedback

+Feedback and bug reports are welcome!